Ice-Fractal/Issues/README.md

 # Issues
-Issues Relating to Ice Fractal PvP
+Public Issues relating to Ice Fractal PvP can be submitted through this repo.